-We are pleased to launch our virtual workshop series aimed at those interested in translating family lore into digital format so that it can be passed on for generations to come.
+We are pleased to have launched our virtual workshop series on April 15, 2021.
+This workshop was aimed at those interested in translating family lore into digital format so that it can be passed on for generations to come.

-Over the duration of the three workshops, the series will introduce participants to interviewing, storytelling, filmmaking and editing with phone and computer applications.
-Participants will also have the opportunity to view each other’s films and hear each other’s stories.
-No prior experience is required.
+Over the duration of the three workshops, the series introduced participants to interviewing, storytelling, filmmaking and editing with phone and computer applications.
+Participants also had the opportunity to view each other’s films and hear each other’s stories.
+No prior experience was required.

 Photo credits: Fung Ling Feimo and Harb Gill

 Fung Ling Feimo, who was once Fung Ling Ma, immigrated to Canada with her family as a young girl in the 1960’s.
 She grew up in Montreal, attending a Protestant school with a Muslim background.
 She found out later on that her family is of Manchurian origin and adopted her families Manchu name ‘Feimo’ 費莫.